bun-press/bunpress/memory-bank/progress.md

 - [x] Fix CSS processor stylesheet tracking
 - [x] Fix HMR websocket connection
 - [x] Fix import.meta.url condition in CLI causing help command to not display correctly - The issue was that `import.meta.url === Bun.main` was evaluating to false because the formats differ (`file:///path` vs `/path`).
 Fixed by using a more reliable path-based check that handles format differences.
-- [ ] Fix potential memory leaks in build process
+- [x] Fix potential memory leaks in build process - Fixed by implementing a resource tracking system with proper cleanup for file watchers and servers, adding error handling during cleanup operations, and ensuring all resources are properly closed when shutting down.
-- [ ] Fix dev server auto-reload on certain file changes
+- [x] Fix dev server auto-reload inconsistencies - Enhanced file watching with better path normalization, implemented more robust handling of file change events, improved debouncing of change events, added better handling of CSS and JS updates, and enhanced WebSocket connection reliability with reconnection logic.
 - [ ] Improve error handling for missing templates
 - [ ] Fix path resolution issues in Windows environments
 - [ ] Address CSS module scoping in hybrid mode